MariaFogh/MLOps_Transformers/README.md

 ## Framework

-In this project we intend to use the Transformers framework, which provides an array of pre-trained models, for various uses such as for instance text, vision and audio.
+In this project we intend to use the Transformers framework, which provides an array of pre-trained models, for various uses such as text, vision and audio.
 We will in this project work with text data in order to classify movie-ratings from IMDB, hence the reason for exploiting such framework.
-We will more specifically employ the model BERT (Bidirectional Encoder Representations From Transformers) developed by Google, which is a transformer-based machine-learning model for Natural Language Processing (NLP).
+We will more specifically employ the model BERT (Bidirectional Encoder Representations From Transformers) developed by Google, which is a Transformers-based machine-learning model for Natural Language Processing (NLP).

 ## Data